 “Our students gained eleven percentage points in math proficiency across our schools, not only surpassing last year’s scores, but effectively leveling our proficiency levels with ELA,” said Sister Mary Grace Walsh, ASCJ, Ph.D., Superintendent of Schools in the Archdiocese of New York.
 “This is a testament to the dedication of our pastors, principals, and teachers in delivering a Christ-centered, academically excellent education.
 These results demonstrate that our work will continue to achieve positive outcomes and elevated expectations for all our students.”

 In NYC (New York City) government schools, 51.7% of all students passed reading and 49.9% passed math.

 We are still welcoming admissions for the 2023-24 school year, and you can click here to apply for this year while space and financial aid are still available.
 Now is the ideal time to visit and select the right school for your child.
 Scholarships are available: the earlier families apply, the better their chances of receiving financial aid.

-As for our outstanding high schools, our data shows 99 percent (up from 98 percent last year) of our seniors graduate, and 99 percent go on to enroll in post-secondary education.
+As for our outstanding high schools, our data shows that 99 percent of our seniors graduate, and 99 percent of graduates go on to enroll in post-secondary education.